johannesbrust/CR/README.md

 Notes: The Matlab codes use external functions from `[1]` for tensor computations.
 The Python code uses `[2]` for interfaces to neural networks.

+**Update** (Fall 2024): The CR algorithm is implemented as part of the the Tensor Toolbox for MATLAB, Version 3.6

 ## Example(s)